 If you're looking for a steakhouse with a breakfast worthy of the early wake up, New York has you covered.
 If you’re planning an early meeting with a job contact or business associate, it can be difficult to strike the right tone at a diner or cafe.
 Luckily, a few power lunch spots are open for breakfast too.
 You can seal the deal over expertly prepared steak and eggs, an omelet, or waffles, complete with attentive service and impressive interiors.
-At steakhouses like Benjamin, Empire, and CUT, you can also toast to success with a mimosa.
+While chances are you've heard of steakhouse heavy hitters like Peter Luger and Wolfgang Zwiener, at steakhouses like Benjamin, Empire, and CUT, you can also toast to success with a mimosa, strip steak or dry aged porterhouse.
 Find below our picks for the best steakhouse breakfasts in New York City.

 Steakhouse Breakfasts to Try in NYC: Benjamin Steakhouse

 Halfway between Bryant Park and Grand Central is a truly delicious plate of steak and eggs with your name on them.
 Benjamin Steakhouse is open every morning for business breakfasts and other morning meetings with their incredible thick-cut Canadian bacon, lobster eggs benedict, and pastries.
 Have coffee and/or a morning cocktail with your breakfast, which you can select as a prix fixe meal for only $19.95.
 Open 7am on weekdays and 7:30am on weekends.
 52 E. 41st St., 212-297-9177, benjaminsteakhouse.com

 Steakhouse Breakfasts to Try in NYC: Empire Steak House

 Empire Steak House at E. 50th Street.